logo

 On the other hand, Kato chose to live in his home in the mountains.
 From there, he takes care of more than 40 cats and a stray dog he adopted.

-He also feeds abandoned animals that pass by his place including local wild boars.
+He also feeds abandoned animals that pass by his place, including local wild boars.

 “I want to make sure I am here to take care of the last one.
-After that, I want to die, whether that be a day or hour later," Kato said.
+After that, I want to die, whether that be a day or an hour later,” Kato said.

 Watch the video about them here: